 - Fasting tests include: Any cholesterol testing and any blood sugar checks.

-Our Low-Cost Lab Fairs are a great way to check the state of your health and you can't beat the price!
-The lab fairs are held every February and September.
+Our Low-Cost Lab Draws are a great way to check the state of your health and you can't beat the price!
+The lab draws are held every February and September.
 Please check our calendar for specific dates.
 We provide the following blood tests that provide information for you and your doctor to best address your health needs:

 - Coronary Risk Profile with Diabetic Screen: This test measures your cholesterol, triglycerides, HDL, LDL, and glucose levels.
 Price: $10